zozzlethena/docs/pages/launch.md

 # Launch Details

-Velodrome is launching on Monday, May 31th 2022!
+Velodrome is launching on Tuesday, May 31th 2022!

 <Callout type="warning" emoji="⚠️">
   As with any launch, we'd like to warn our users about the potential limitations